Generic Name: Captopril

 Uses for Capoten

-Treatment of clinically stable patients with left ventricular dysfunction (ejection fraction ≤40%) to improve survival following MI and to reduce the incidence of overt heart failure and subsequent hospitalizations for CHF.115 319 321 374
+Treatment of clinically stable patients with left ventricular dysfunction (ejection fraction ≤40%) to improve survival following MI and to reduce the incidence of overt heart failure and subsequent hospitalizations for heart failure.115 319 321 374

 Capoten Dosage and Administration